imtiaztee/D-LIA/README.md

 ********************************************************

-Thanks.
+Thanks and regards. <br />
-Tabassum Lubna and Imtiaz Mahmud.
+Tabassum Lubna and Dr. Imtiaz Mahmud.
 ********************************************************
 For any inquiry, please contact at juthy.cse@gmail.com or imtiaz.tee@gmail.com.